 Here are some of our favourite Tallinn sights in the Old Town:

 The historic Town Hall Square is located at the heart of Tallinn’s Old Town, surrounded by traditional Estonian restaurants and cafés.
 On the east side of the square, you can find the best preserved Gothic town hall in Northern Europe.
 The square can get quite busy at times, and it has been the city’s hub for eight centuries.
 In the summer it’s filled with café tables, however, in winter, you can enjoy the more spacious feel of the square.

 The whole Tallinn Old Town is surrounded by the 13th-century walls, that were supposed to protect the city from the invaders.
 Nowadays, 19 km of the wall is still well preserved, which makes Tallinn one of Europe’s best kept Medieval fortifications.
 You can go inside the part of the Tallinn Town Walls, that are connecting the Nunna, Sauna, and Kuldjala Towers and feel like one of the guards protecting the city in the past.

 2-6.01 Mon-Sun 11-17;

 St. Alexander Nevsky Cathedral

-This orthodox cathedral brings a Russian feel into the very Medieval looking Old Town.
-It was built as a symbol of the Russian dominance over Tallinn, however, nowadays it’s just a part of the city and beautiful architectural gem.
-I really like Orthodox churches for their colours and amazing mosaics and icons.
-No photos allowed inside, so you need to go and check it out yourself.
+Alexander Nevsky Cathedral is an orthodox cathedral that brings a Russian feel into the very Medieval-looking Old Town.
+It was built as a symbol of Russian dominance over Tallinn, however, nowadays it’s just a part of the city and a beautiful architectural gem.
+I really like Orthodox churches for their colors and amazing mosaics and icons.
+No photos are allowed inside, so you need to go and check it out yourself.